 Note that if you use a tutor, the tutor is not allowed to do your homework assignments for you.
 A tutor's job is to help you learn the material and you cannot learn if you do not complete the work yourself.
 Please see the syllabus section on Scholastic Dishonesty for information on what help a tutor, or anyone else, can give you.

 Check the FAQ's (Frequently Asked Questions) page for a list of questions (with answers) about the course.

 You should check your scores frequently during the term.
 I give written feedback on most assignments, which are designed to help you do better on the next assignment.
 If you have questions about problems you missed on any exercise or assignment, please see me right away.
 I want to ensure both that you understand the material and that your grades are accurate and fair.

 Counselors are committed to providing students with up-to-date information and informed advice regarding their educational and career goals.
 For more information or to set up an appointment, call 479-6274 or click here.

 Cabrillo College has some resources for students with learning disabilities.
 If you think you might have a learning disability, you might be interested in taking a quick self-assessments.
-See the Disabled Students Programs and Services page for more information.
+See the Accessibility Support Center page for more information.

 Other Student Resources

 Cabrillo College has many resources available to students.
 We want our students to succeed!
-To see a list of the resources and labs, click here.
+To see a list of the resources offered, click here.